Marketing vs. advertising

 Marketing is aligning a specific offer for a specific target group.
 Advertising is about bringing attention to the offer.

-If you are not sure whether you are providing the right services or products or you are not sure whether you are addressing the right target group, you will need a Marketing specialist.
+If you are not sure whether you are providing the right services or products, or when you are not sure whether you are addressing the right target group, you will need a Marketing specialist.

 If your products and services fully meet the potential needs of a specific target group, you need the help of advertisers.